Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Numerical Validation

+For visualization we simulate a \emph{pedagogical normalized OU process} chosen so that marginal variance scales as $1/b$ and is independent of $\eta$ at leading order:

+with $H=\mathrm{diag}(1,0.1)$ and varying noise shape $F$.
+This normalization is chosen for visualization only; it is \emph{not} the literal fluctuation SDE of Theorem~\ref{thm:diffusion_limit}, which scales out the $b$-dependence into the $\sqrt{b/\eta}$ rescaled process $U^\eta$.
+At stationarity, the continuous-time Lyapunov equation for \eqref{eq:ou_batch_num} reads $H\Sigma+\Sigma H=(2/b)F$, and the resulting marginal variances visualize the $1/b$ scaling, curvature--noise misalignment effects, and rotation diagnostics of the Lyapunov geometry in two dimensions.

-\paragraph{What the figure shows.} Figure~\ref{fig:partA_lyapunov_batch_scaling} overlays simulated stationary variances with the Lyapunov prediction and shows clean $1/b$ scaling across the batch sweep.
-The flat coordinate mixes more slowly (as expected under weak curvature) but converges to the same equilibrium law.
-This serves as a baseline sanity check: the Fisher--Lyapunov equilibrium is not merely qualitative; it is quantitatively predictive.
-We observed early entry into the basin of Fisher geometry even from random starts; see Section~\ref{subsec:practical_notes} for a diagnostic based on the stability ratios $\delta_F$ and $\delta_H$.
+\paragraph{Batch-size sweep ($1/b$ scaling).} With $F=I_2$ and a wide sweep of $b$, Figure~\ref{fig:partA_lyapunov_batch_scaling} overlays simulated stationary variances with the fluctuation-scale Lyapunov prediction: clean $1/b$ scaling holds across the sweep, with the flat coordinate mixing more slowly (weaker curvature) but reaching the same equilibrium law.